jimthompson5802/gh_copilot/codex/code_reviewer/README.md

 # Testbed for LLM generated code reviews

+experimental code to generate review comments for Python programs using OpenAI LLM via the API.

 ## Observations:

 * Due to randomness of LLM generated output, difficult to get consistent feedback.